 Wild Country Pro Guide Lite

-Things have certainly come a long way since the introduction of the Sticht Plate, the Pro Guide Lite is a good quality, well-finished piece of equipment and does exactly what you would expect from a well-thought out well-engineered piece of gear.
+Things have certainly come a long way since the introduction of the Sticht Plate, the Pro Guide Lite is good quality, well-finished piece of equipment and does exactly what you would expect from a well-thought-out well-engineered piece of gear.
 The design and shape were a good fit for my hand size making it easy to handle with minimal fumbles along the way.
-In essence the Wild Country Pro Guide Lite is a good value option for anyone wanting a quality, versatile, lightweight, easy-to-operate belay/abseil device.
+In essence, the Wild Country Pro Guide Lite is a good value option for anyone wanting a quality, versatile, lightweight, easy-to-operate belay/abseil device.